Shiloh Methodist Church – Inman, South Carolina

 Some changes have been made to the meeting house since it was built, such as the replacement of floor boards, though most of its features are original.
 The church was never outfitted with electricity, and many wall sconces remain from the time of the church’s completion.
 Though the church is inactive, a homecoming service is held here the third May of each year.

-Shiloh Methodist Church is listed in the National Register, which adds the following:
+Shiloh Methodist Church is listed in the National Register:

 Shiloh Methodist Church, built between 1825 and 1830, is significant as a particularly intact example of the vernacular meeting house form of ecclesiastical architecture common in rural churches in the late eighteenth and early nineteenth centuries.
 It is the earliest surviving church sanctuary in Spartanburg County and one of the earliest in the South Carolina upcountry.
 Its congregation, founded shortly after the American Revolution, is the “mother church” of several Methodist churches in the area and churches of other denominations as well.
 The church’s simplicity of form and materials, as well as its strikingly rural and pastoral setting, has been preserved for more than 175 years.
 It is a simple, unadorned, one-room, rectangular building constructed in a vernacular meeting house form and clad in whitewashed, horizontally-applied drop or German siding.